gem5/gem5-resources-website/MAINTAINING.md

 # Editing Information on the Help page or About page

 To edit the information shown on the Help page or the About page, navigate to `pages/`.
 Edit the corresponding .md file, `help.md` for the Help page and `about.md` for the About page.
 Redeploy the website.

+# Changing CSS

+To edit the CSS of a particular component, navigate to the source code of the compenent, located in the `components/` directory.
+Find the class name of the CSS you want to edit.
+You can either change the CSS in the source file itself or navigate to `styles/` and change it there, under `globals.css`.

+# Adding a JSON file as a Static Page

+Upload the JSON file under `public/`.
+It should then be viewable at `https://resources.gem5.org/[YOUR_FILE_NAME]`.

 # Testing Configurations